pekrau/kth_report/README.md

 6. Move these XLSX files to the subdirectory `aggregate_files` for this year's report data.

 ### Download the Volume data files

-1. Go to list of all reports: https://reporting.scilifelab.se/orders
+1. Go to the list of all reports.

-2. Filter according to form ("Facility report 2019") and status ("Submitted").
+2. Filter by the appropriate form, and the status "Submitted".

-2. Click on the number of Reports to go to the list of all reports for that form.

-3. Download manually the volume data files for all **submitted** reports to the subdirectory `volume_data_files` for this year's report data.
-Start from the list of all reports for the relevant form.
+3. Download manually the volume data files for all reports to the subdirectory `volume_data_files` for this year's report data.

 ### Create the merged files